curi/fi/docs/pub-drafts/ccc-and-mwi-could-sorta-be-the-same-thing-maybe.md

 I ask this with the benefit of hindsight (I'm writing this intro section just before sending): is there anything more to do than just writing it down?

-to answer my titular question:
+to sorta answer my titular question:

 * first thing I've done is start to write this email b/c I didn't know what to do.
 * But the next thing was writing out the idea as an example.